 On May 25, 2016, he asked me to marry him.
 Then, he died before our wedding day.

-I have sat here re-reading those two sentences again and again and again.
-I just can’t seem to process the words the letters are forming.
-My mind can not make sense of what I am reading.
-My heart can not accept the words on the page.
-I do not know if this will ever feel anything but surreal.
+In 2018 when I originally wrote this, I sat re-reading those two sentences again and again and again.
+I just couldn’t seem to process the words the letters were forming.
+Now, nearly five years from the date, my mind can make sense of what I am reading, but my heart breaks a little when I take in the words on the page.

 Never in a million years did I think this would be the story of my life.
 It is fair to say Mike and I were just getting to the good part in our love story.
 We were leading up to the chapter where we were going to live happily ever after.

 There was no way for us to predict that our story was going to come to a tragic end.
 Looking back, there wasn’t any foreshadowing.
 Everything was coming up roses for us.
 Our life together was magical.
 And, even as I was living it, I remember stopping myself – in the middle an ordinary moment – because I could not believe how beautifully everything was falling into place.
 Maybe it really was too good to be true. *Sigh.

 Our life together was better than anything either of us dreamed of.
 And, really, that’s an understatement.